 - 1. Business Process Management analysis with identification of the organisational landscape and detailed process description; - 2.
 The application of parts of COBIT (Control Objectives for Information and Related Technologies) framework for: - a.
 Definition of the Design Baseline; - b.
-Goals cascade4; - c.
-Development of Responsible, Accountable, Consulted, Informed (RACI) matrices. - 3.
-Process and network analysis, using tools such as Business Process Management Notation (BPMN) and application of social network analysis algorithms.
+Goals cascade6; - c.
+Development of Responsible, Accountable, Consulted, Informed (RACI) matrices.